 Cit.
 Olafur Eliasson, founder of Little Sun

-Last year IKEA had announced a collaboration with Altered to produce MISTELN, a water-saving nozzle.
+Last year, IKEA had announced a collaboration with Altered to produce MISTELN (opened in a new window/tab), a water-saving nozzle.

-The release date was planned to be August 2019, but they recently shared they’re facing some challenges in adapting Altered’s technology to IKEA’s Democratic Design pillars.
-We’ll therefore have to wait for 2020 to see MISTELN in the stores, but having a water nozzle that adapts to almost all taps in the world & costs less than 5 euros is worth the wait, isn’t it?
+The release date was planned to be August 2019, but they recently shared they’re facing some challenges.
+Therefore, we'll have to wait for 2020 to see MISTELN in the stores.
+But having a water nozzle that adapts to almost all taps in the world & costs less than 5 euros is worth the wait, isn’t it?

 TOM DIXON for IKEA

-Food supply is another issue in our times and growing our food at home would be both cost-effective and good for the planet (allowing to save on transportation).
-Even more, growing some food at home may become just essential in the future given the latest growth population forecasts!
+Food supply is another issue in our times and growing food at home would be both cost-effective and good for the planet (allowing considerable transportation savings).
+Actually, growing at least some food at home may become essential in the future given the latest growth population forecasts!

 IKEA has partnered with Tom Dixon to develop a sustainable design solution that will make growing food at home affordable, desirable and easy.